roovo/obsidian-card-board/README.md

 - Create new boards (using the + icon next to _BOARDS_).
 - Configure your boards.
-- Customize the names of the built-in columns.
+- Customize the default names of the built-in columns.
+- Add/remove/edit/reorder columns.
-- Delete any boards you no longer need.
+- Delete boards.
 - Choose whether to use Cardboard, Dataview or Tasks format for marking task completion.
 - Choose to not use the date of daily notes files as the due date for tasks.